kkarpieszuk/Editor-Box/readme.txt

 - The visitor is logged in to the WordPress and has capability to edit posts.
 - The theme used on your site has standard posts loop used on the front page.

+= Is it possible to save draft instead of immediate publishing the post? =

+Yes, you can switch saving mode from Publish to Save draft.
+To do this, mouse over the Publish button and and press Ctrl button.
+Now when you click the button, post will be saved as draft and you will be redirected to the editor in wp-admin area.
+You can switch the mode back from Save draft to Publish by pressing Ctrl button again.

+= What happens if I do not provide post title? =

+Like on Facebook or Twitter, post title is not obligatory to provide.
+If you save the post without the title, the title will be constructed from first five words from post content with ellipsis at the end.

 == Changelog ==

 = 1.0 =